LumoSQL/lumosql/doc/meetings/lumo-meeting-notes-2022-01-14.md

 ACTION rubdos supported by Dan: Lumions: Consider using existing LumoSQL benchmarking suite to compare approaches in both LumoSQL and Glycos.

-ACTION Labhraich: check in Latex version of IEEE paper to LumoSQL Fossil, directly or via Dan proxy.

 <a name="documentation"></a>
 # Documentation